-Uses For Subutex
+Uses for Subutex

-Buprenorphine is used to treat opioid (narcotic) dependence or addiction.
+Buprenorphine sublingual tablet is used to treat opioid (narcotic) dependence or addiction.
 When a narcotic medicine is used for a long time, it may become habit-forming, causing mental or physical dependence.
 Physical dependence may lead to withdrawal side effects if the narcotic is stopped suddenly.
 Severe withdrawal side effects can usually be prevented when a person is switched to buprenorphine.
-It acts on the central nervous system (CNS) to help prevent the withdrawal side effects.
+It acts on the central nervous system (CNS) to help prevent withdrawal side effects.

-Before Using Subutex
+Before using Subutex

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this medicine, the following should be considered: